About Destination TEFL

 Between the directors and our trainers, we have 50-plus years’ of experience in the TEFL and training business.
 All members of the Destination TEFL team have lived abroad – so they know what a daunting prospect it can be to take the plunge and start your TEFL adventure.
 You are in good hands…what’s your next destination going to be?

-Willie van Loggerenberg is the 3rd partner in Destination TEFL and your go-to person in Siem Reap.
+Introducing Willie van Loggerenberg, the 3rd partner at Destination TEFL and your dedicated contact in Siem Reap.

 Rose-Anne Turner runs the office with regards to admin and admissions, and is a co-owner of Destination TEFL.
 Rose-Anne and Kathryn have been in partnership for several years in Thailand with Samui TEFL.
 Rose-Anne is your first contact, and will answer your enquiry.
 Having lived in Thailand for 7 years and working at Samui TEFL, she is happy to answer every question you may have before booking your place, with regards to the course, teaching, Thailand, Cambodia and Asia in general – no question is too big or too small.
 Rosanne handles the ‘behind the scenes’ side of Destination TEFL, leaving Kathryn and Willie to be hands-on with the trainees.